-- Individuals suffering from hair follicle miniaturisation experience recession of hairline which can be defined as backward regression of the hairline across the scalp.
-Hairline recession may occur predominantly in the bitemporal regions of the scalp or may involve the frontal hairline as well.
+This can be defined as backward regression of the hairline across the scalp.
+It may occur predominantly in the bi-temporal regions of the scalp or may involve the frontal hairline as well.

 How to Diagnose Hair Miniaturisation?

-For a proper treatment of hair follicle miniaturisation, it is important to diagnose the condition along with the underlying cause:
+To properly address hair follicle miniaturisation issue, it is important to diagnose the condition along with the underlying cause: